 Students requiring a change of class schedule (to change class times or to add/drop a class), are permitted to do so during the periods of Pre-registration, Final Registration, and Late Registration.
 Change of class schedule is not permitted after the Latest Date for Change of Schedule as announced in the Academic Calendar published on DORI.
 All schedule changes must be approved by the Student Success Coach.
-Schedule changes during Late Registration must also have the signature of the faculty members whose classes are being dropped or added.
 Courses dropped after the deadline for making schedule changes are classified as course withdrawals.
 Complete withdrawal refunds are based on dates published in the academic calendar.